central-florida-freethought/invocations/README.md

 ### Development with Vagrant

 The `Vagrantfile` provides a way to quickly set up a [Vagrant](http://vagrantup.com) development box with everything needed for the application.
-To use it, first [install Vagrant](http://docs.vagrantup.com/v2/installation/index.html), and then from the project directory run the `vagrant up` command to start everything.
+To use it, first [install Vagrant](http://docs.vagrantup.com/v2/installation/index.html), and then install the `librarian-chef` plugin for Vagrant: `vagrant plugin install vagrant-librarian-chef`.
+To pull down the Git submodules, you'll need to run `git submodule init` and `git submodule update` then from the project directory run the `vagrant up` command to start everything.

 After the virtual Machine is running, you can login to it with `vagrant ssh` and from the `/vagrant` directory, run `bundle install` to pull down the application dependencies.